(Wrote this one so long ago that I only vaguely remember doing so.)

 Aaron Beckett, chief architectural engineer of the settlement at Candor Chasma, regarded his old friend with suspicion.
 “No, I don’t.
 Please enlighten me.”

 Beckett swished the last few drops around in the bottom of his glass and shrugged.
-“Yeah, well, I doubt any of your great explorers had to cope with such a hostile environment.
+“Yeah, well, I doubt any of your great explorers had to cope with such a hostile environment as this one.
 And no amount of nostalgic romanticism on your part is going to help us work out a feasible plan for conjuring up an artificial magnetosphere.”

 “Well,” continued Taggart, “I like to think of myself as a pioneer.
 Taming the untamable land, fighting against nature; it’s what mankind has always done.
 We don’t really belong anywhere, do we?
 But we force whatever environment we find ourselves in to adapt to us.
 “We’re cowboys, you and I.”